Fargo season 3: Casting

-Ewan McGregor was cast in the lead dual role as Emmit and Ray Stussy, and Carrie Coon plays the lead female role, Gloria Burgle.
-In September 2016, Mary Elizabeth Winstead was cast in a major role as Nikki Swango and Scoot McNairy in a recurring role.
+Ewan McGregor was cast in the male lead dual role as Emmit and Ray Stussy, and Carrie Coon plays the female lead role, Gloria Burgle.
+In September 2016, Mary Elizabeth Winstead was cast in a major role as Nikki Swango, while Scoot McNairy in a recurring role.
 In November 2016, it was announced that Jim Gaffigan had joined the main cast in the role of Donny Mashman, Gloria Burgle's partner.
 However, it was later announced that Gaffigan would not appear in the season due to scheduling conflicts.
 Mark Forward was later cast to replace him as Mashman, and Mashman's role in the story was reduced.
 In December 2016, several new actors joined the cast, including David Thewlis, Michael Stuhlbarg, Shea Whigham, Fred Melamed and Thomas Mann.

 Filming

 Filming began in early 2017 in Calgary, Alberta, where the previous two seasons were also filmed.

 Regarding filming with Ewan McGregor while he is portraying dual roles, co-star Mary Elizabeth Winstead said, "For some takes, I was standing with Ewan's double and for some takes, I was standing with Ewan."
 She added, "Watching how the doubles interact with him and have to learn his way of walking and his posture and his way of standing was interesting.
 They make it feel very natural and grounded and real.
 They're reading the lines and the scenes are existing as they would regularly, just swapping out the people.
 Which is somewhat strange, but it still doesn't feel like you're doing a trick of any sort."